Ikerald/final-project-data-processing-JL-IA/README.md

 **2. Text Preprocessing**

-In order to prepare the data so it can be processed by the regression models, we perform a basic text preprocessing composed by lemmatization, remove special characters, extra white-space, converting to lowercase and tokenizing.
+In order to prepare the text data so it can be processed by the regression models it has to go through a multi stage processing composed by tokenization, homogeneization, cleaning and voectorization.
+In this second stage we perform the first three stages of the processing to keep the text variables ready to be transformed to numerical.
+At first the phrases are divided into tokens (words).
+Then starts the homogeneization, where all the verbs are lemmatized (conjugated verbs are changed to the basis) and everything is in lowercase.
+Finally the cleaning is done, here special characters, extra white spaces, stop words and other meaningless elements are removed.

 **3. Vector Representation**

-The previous section was
+After the text preprocessing, so the machine learning models can work with the information in text variables, these variables are transformed into word vectors.
+This means, they will have a numerical representation where their value is related to the meaning they have.
+For this type of transformation we are asked to use three different methods:

+- TF-IDF:
+- Word2Vec:
+- BERT: